flimflam-austin/hugo-cms-test/site/content/quick_reads/20180619-18-06-19-charity-giving/index.md

       ## WHY IT MATTERS

-      >

-      _‘Some people feel they don’t need to give any more.’_
+      _"Some people feel they don’t need to give any more."_

       Stacy Palmer, Chronicle of Philanthropy, alluding to a drop in giving for lower-income & middle-class families.